-The TOE includes internal security measures for residual information protection.

-• The TOE provides a secure copy routine.
+- The TOE includes internal security measures for residual information protection. - Furthermore, the TOE provides a secure copy routine which is not part of the evaluation.

 Note that the TOE does not restrict access to the functions provided by the hardware: these functions are still directly accessible to the Smartcard embedded Software.